|"...one of the things you'll learn is that it's all real.

 wonderful diversity of Doctor Who.

 Look out for this symbol.
 It means there are some additional annotations on a particularly thorny continuity issue.
 Click on the question mark, and you'll be taken to the relevant page for more in-depth analysis.
 However, for reasons of conciseness and clarity of layout, I won't give minutely detailed explanations for my placements of each and every story.
-(My maths lecturers would hate that - they always told me to show my working!)
-Because of this, you might like to check out my Blog, where I'll be pontificating on the finer points of continuity theory; and The Complete Adventures Facebook group, where you can discuss the site and the decisions I've made in the story listings.
+(How my maths lecturers would have hated that - they always told me to show my working!)
+But frankly, a lot of it is self-explanatory, stories being placed in an arbitrary sequence based on which Doctor and companions they feature.
+Nevertheless, for further insight you might like to check out my Blog, where I occasionally pontificate on the finer points of continuity theory; and The Complete Adventures Facebook group, where you can discuss the site and the decisions I've made in the story listings.

 |Even though I've expended a lot of thought on this, it's important to